-Crypto Facilities is a 24/7 trading platform that strives to reach 100% uptime and connectivity for clients.
+Crypto Facilities is a 24/7 trading platform that strives to reach 100% uptime and connectivity for members.

 However, occasionally, the platform can experience downtime due to planned maintenance and unplanned systems issues.